Vision and Values

 School and the Church

-Our school was originally affiliated to the old St. John’s Church on Tong Street, which is now used for purposes other than worship.
+Our school was originally affiliated to the old St. John’s Church on Tong Street.

 We have developed a strong bond with St. Christopher’s Church on Holme Wood and we regularly seek to maintain this valuable link in a variety of ways.
 As we relocated to Bierley we are a bi-parochial church school.
 This means that the school will serve the Christian Education needs of two parishes, Tong/Holme Wood and Bierley.
 The bond which our school has with Holme Wood has been extended to include Bierley and has made our Christian influence stronger as a result.